Thimblets are a closed species belonging to Midveil!

 You cannot make your own without a MYO slot.

-Hoarder Thimblets are constructed out of at least three seperate fabric scraps.
+Hoarder thimblets are constructed out of at least three separate fabric scraps.

-Kigurumi Thimblets are born from costumes or stuffed animals.
+Kigu thimblets are born from costsumes or stuffed animals..

 Yes!
 As long as it's part of your origin scrap, you can give your thimblet a working hood, pockets, etc!